-Do you feel like you could do with some insight into your users biggest problems, but also their biggest successes using your software?
+Do you feel like you could do with some insight into your users’ biggest problems, but also their biggest successes using your software?
 If so, then user interviews are a great way to get deep insights that can actually inform the designs and improvements that you make to your product.
-And in this video, I’m going to talk to you about how to conduct great user interviews.
+In this article, I’m going to discuss how to conduct great user interviews.

-So recently, a client of ours came and asked us if we could redesign the UX of their software, Virtual Summits.
-Mark the founder of VSS said to me, ‘hey to inform this process of UX.
-We’d love it if you could do some user interviews.
+Recently, a client of ours asked us if we could redesign the UX of their software, Virtual Summits.
+Mark, the founder of Virtual Summits Software, said to me, “To inform this process of UX, we’d love it if you could do some user interviews.
 It would be really great.
-We could do with the good insights.
-And I think it would really inform your process for design.’
-I thought what a brilliant idea.
+We could do with good insights, and I think it would really inform your process for design”.
+I thought it was a brilliant idea.

-So we jumped straight in in this process.
-I’m going to tell you about five steps that we did that produced a really great process.
+We jumped straight into this process.
+I’m going to explain five steps we took that produced a really great process.
 We got some great insight and it helped us to focus on what improvements to make on the product and it helped us to refine the ICP.
-And in fact, there were a few profiles that we decided not to pursue anymore because the users having the most success with the product for a special kind of ideal customer profile that we decided to hone in on.
-And thirdly, it helped us to know just what not to waste time and energy on, what not to focus on, which I think can be a huge time drain for a lot of companies if you haven’t decided where to focus your efforts on your product.
-So those were the benefits.
-And here’s a process that we went upon.
+In fact, there were a few profiles that we decided not to pursue anymore because the users had the most success with the product for a special kind of ideal customer profile that we decided to hone in on.
+Thirdly, it helped us to know what not to waste time and energy on.
+Here’s the process that we used.

 1. Planning the logistics

-So the first step was that we planned out the logistics.
-I recommend having somebody who can facilitate this process, who can reach out to users, ask them for their time, offer them an incentive or a thank you, something like a voucher or a discount, because they’re obviously giving us some valuable insights and voluntarily giving up their time to do so.
+The first step was planning out the logistics.
+I recommend having somebody who can facilitate this process.
+This person can reach out to users, ask them for their time, offer them an incentive or a thank you.
+This could be something like a voucher or a discount because they’re providing valuable insights and voluntarily giving up their time to do so.

 2. Defining your segments